 10. Start your name with a verb.

-This is a blog naming idea I like and what I have personally done with several of my blogs, including this one!
-Basically, you use a descriptive verb to create a blog name that is related to your niche.
+This is a blog naming idea I really like and what I have personally done with several of my blogs, including this one!
+Basically, you use a descriptive verb to create a blog name that immediately grabs the reader’s attention.

-For example, “Blogging Her Way” immediately lets you know that this is a website about blogging, targeted at women.
+For example, “Blogging Her Way” lets you know that this is a website about blogging, and it also clues you in that it’s targeted at women.

-For some more examples of blog names like this, check out these examples:
+For some more examples of blog names like this, check out these names:

 - Redefining Mom (parenting blog)